-But from everlasting to everlasting the LORD’s love is with those who fear him, and his righteousness with their children’s children– Psalm 103:17
+But from everlasting to everlasting the Lord’s love is with those who fear him, and his righteousness with their children’s children– Psalm 103:17

 How can I know if I am living in the past?
-When I rehearse it and wish there had been a different outcome.
+When I rehearse the past and wish there had been a different outcome.
 I review what was done to me and fantasize what life might be like had I not been victimized.
 I also review my sins, even the unintentional mistakes I made from not knowing better, and then I ache to travel back to fix them.
 I live in the wonderland of wishful thinking.

 How can I know if I am living in the future?
 When I borrow tomorrow’s trouble and decide that I can’t possibly handle what’s coming.
 I assess things today and think enough of my fortune telling ability to cast the future in stone.
 Believing that my prediction is accurate, I succumb to a lifestyle of fear.
-How many times have I lived in the distress of this statement ~ “I won’t be able to handle tomorrow because . . .”
+How many times have I lived in the distress of ~ “I won’t be able to handle tomorrow because . . .”

 How can I have peace about the past?
 How can I lay aside regrets?
 By believing that God is a redeemer of the past.
 I can’t mess anything up so badly that He can’t bless me today with abundant life.
 His mercies started afresh at 12:01 a.m. this morning.
 I put the past behind me and get up every morning in the faith of His goodness.